Reuters: Following are some details of the sanctions imposed on Iran by the United States, European Union and United Nations:

 — The Security Council has imposed three sets of sanctions on Iran, in December 2006, March 2007 and March 2008.

-— The first covered sensitive nuclear materials and froze the assets of Iranian individuals and companies linked with the nuclear program.
+— The first covered sensitive nuclear materials and froze the assets of Iranian individuals and companies linked with the nuclear programme.
 It gave Iran 60 days to suspend uranium enrichment, a deadline Iran ignored.

 — The second included new arms and financial sanctions.
 It extended an asset freeze to 28 more groups, companies and individuals engaged in or supporting sensitive nuclear work or development of ballistic missiles, including the state-run Bank Sepah and firms controlled by the Revolutionary Guards.